 F2.20.15 Evidence of living together in partnership that is genuine and stable

-- Evidence that the principal applicant and partner are living together may include but is not limited to original or certified copies of documents showing shared accommodation such as:
+- Evidence that the principal applicant and partner are living together may include but is not limited to documents showing shared accommodation such as:

 - joint ownership of residential property